Imitation-regularized Optimal Transport on Networks: Provable Robustness and Application to Logistics Planning: Preliminary: optimal transport and Schr o dinger bridge over networks

-We can formulate the OT in the network as follows: \begin{prob}[OT] Given the cost function $C$ on $\Xkk$, find
+We can formulate the OT problem in the network as follows:

+where decision variable $P(\cdot)$ is the probability distribution of $\Xkk$.
+Specifically, $P(x)$ assigns a probability to each sequence $x \in \Xkk$.
+We define the marginal distribution of each $x_0 \in \mathcal{V}$ as follows:

-where decision variable $P(\cdot)$ is the probability distribution of $\Xkk$. \end{prob} This problem involves linear programming with $n^{T+1}$-dimensional decision variables (at most).
-In general, directly solving this optimization problem is challenging because we are often interested in complex and large networks.
+The terminal marginal distribution $P(x_T)$ is defined in a similar manner.
+This problem involves linear programming with a maximum of $n^{T+1}$-dimensional decision variables.
+In general, solving this optimization problem directly is challenging because we are often interested in complex and large networks.